hudochenkov/sublime-postcss-sorting/README.md

 ![](screenshot.gif)

-Works only with CSS and PostCSS and not with preprocessors like Sass or LESS.
+Works only with CSS, SCSS and PostCSS.

 ## Install